Lap Band Surgery - Fort Worth, Mansfield & Plano

 Obesity is a serious health problem that can lead to several comorbid conditions such as diabetes, hypertension, and cancer.
-Recent researches show that more than 38 percent Americans, including children, are experiencing obesity.
-If you too are looking for ways to lose weight, Laparoscopic Adjustable Gastric Banding surgery can be a possible way out.
-One of the most common surgical procedures to treat morbid obesity, Lap-band involves surgical placement of an adjustable band around the upper part of a person’s stomach, which limits their food intake capacity.
+Recent research shows that more than 38 percent of Americans, including children, are experiencing obesity.
+If you are looking for ways to lose weight, Laparoscopic Adjustable Gastric Banding or Lap Band surgery can be a possible way out.
+One of the most common surgical procedures to treat morbid obesity, it involves surgical placement of an adjustable band around the upper part of a person’s stomach, which limits their food intake capacity and supports long-term weight management.
+This makes adjustable gastric banding surgery a widely preferred option for patients seeking a minimally invasive and adjustable weight loss solution.

 - Have a BMI of at least 40.

-- Have a BMI of at least 30, and suffering from at least one serious obesity-related health concern.
+- Have a BMI of at least 30, and suffer from at least one serious obesity-related health concern.

 - Are 18 years old or older.